MicrosoftDocs/CloudAppSecurityDocs.fr-fr/CloudAppSecurityDocs/control-cloud-apps-with-policies.md

 Quand vous créez une stratégie, celle-ci est activée par défaut.

-## <a name="policies-overview-report"></a>Rapport vue d’ensemble des stratégies
+## <a name="policies-overview-report"></a>Policies overview report

-Cloud App Security vous permet d’exporter un rapport vue d’ensemble des stratégies présentant des métriques d’alerte agrégées par stratégie pour vous aider à surveiller, à comprendre et à personnaliser vos stratégies afin de mieux protéger votre organisation.
+Cloud App Security lets you export a policies overview report showing aggregated alert metrics per policy to help you monitor, understand, and customize your policies to better protect your organization.

-Pour exporter un journal, procédez comme suit :
+To export a log, perform the following steps:

-1. Dans la page **stratégies** , cliquez sur le bouton **Exporter** .
+1. In the **Policies** page, click the **Export** button.

-1. Spécifiez l’intervalle de temps requis.
+1. Specify the required time range.

-1. Cliquez sur **Exporter**.
+1. Click **Export**.
 Ce processus peut prendre un certain temps.

-Pour télécharger le rapport exporté :
+To download the exported report:

 1. Une fois que le rapport est prêt, accédez à **Paramètres**, puis à **Rapports exportés**.

-1. Dans le tableau, sélectionnez le rapport approprié dans le **rapport vue d’ensemble** de la liste des stratégies, puis cliquez sur Télécharger.
+1. In the table, select the relevant report from the list of **Policies overview report** and click download.

     ![Bouton Télécharger](./media/download-button.png)